kinect59/Spatio-Temporal-LSTM/README.md

 J. Liu, G. Wang, P. Hu, L. Duan, A. Kot, Global context-aware attention LSTM networks for 3D action recognition, CVPR, 2017.

+The code is built on [char-rnn](https://github.com/karpathy/char-rnn).
-Thanks for the open source from Andrej Karpathy‏Verified, this code is built on [char-rnn](https://github.com/karpathy/char-rnn)
+Thanks for the open source from Andrej Karpathy‏Verified.